JezerM/web-greeter/README.md

 ### Uninstall

 Use `sudo make uninstall` to uninstall web-greeter, but preserving web-greeter.yml and themes.
-Either, use `sudo make uninstall_all` to remove everting related to web-greeter.
+Either, use `sudo make uninstall_all` to remove everything related to web-greeter.

 ## Theme JavaScript API
 [Antergos][Antergos] documentation is no longer available, although it is accesible through